minagishl/google-account-permission-handler/README.md

-# Google Organization Account Permissions
+# Google Account Permission Handler

 This project can easily and automatically switch accounts when "Permissions Required" is displayed on Google Form, Google Drive, Google Spreadsheets, etc!